AdguardTeam/KnowledgeBaseVPN/docs/miscellaneous/take-screenshot.md

 - **Press and hold together *⌘ Cmd + Shift + 3***

-Your Mac will capture the entire screen and save it as a file on the desktop.
+Mac will capture the entire screen and save it as a file on the desktop.

 To take a screenshot of an active window, use the following combination: